blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

 NodePath
 ~~~~~~~~

 A tree structure is not enough to represent the whole scene.
-Godot uses a
+Blazium uses a
 ``NodePath(Path/To/Node)`` structure to refer to another node or attribute of
 the node anywhere in the scene tree.
 Paths are relative to the current node,
 with ``NodePath(".")`` pointing to the current node and ``NodePath("")``